JSSatchell/HyperSearch/README.md

     +v+GDrive+drive.google.com

-To move a link to a new position, type the starting position of the link, followed by `~` and the new positon of the link
+To move a link to a new position, type the starting position of the link, followed by `~` and the new position of the link

     1~5